Venus: Physical characteristics

 Venus is one of the four terrestrial planets in the Solar System, meaning that it is a rocky body like Earth.
 It is similar to Earth in size and mass and is often described as Earth's "sister" or "twin".
 Venus is very close to spherical due to its slow rotation.
 It has a diameter of 12103.6 km—only 638.4 km less than Earth's—and its mass is 81.5% of Earth's, making it the third-smallest planet in the Solar System.
 Conditions on the surface of Venus differ radically from those on Earth because its dense atmosphere is 96.5% carbon dioxide, causing an intense greenhouse effect, with most of the remaining 3.5% being nitrogen.
 The surface pressure is 9.3 MPa, and the average surface temperature is 737 K, above the critical points of both major constituents and making the surface atmosphere a supercritical fluid of mainly supercritical carbon dioxide and some supercritical nitrogen.

 Natural history

 Formation

-The rocky terrestrial planets including Venus are thought to have formed in 5 stages: dust settling, planetesimal formation, planetary embryos, giant impacts, and finally formation of atmospheres.
+The rocky terrestrial planets including Venus are thought to have formed in five stages: dust settling, planetesimal formation, planetary embryos, giant impacts, and finally formation of atmospheres.
 Limited measurements from Venus have prevented a more detailed analysis of the formation timeline.

+Venus may have had active plate tectonics during its first billion years, yielding volcanic outgassing leading to the current amount of nitrogen in its atmosphere.
+As a result, may have had a more habitable environment, possibly one capable of sustaining life.
+Venus has gained interest as a case for research into the development of Earth-like planets and their habitability.
+However, analysis of gas decomposition in its current atmosphere shows that Venus's volcanic activity yields too little water to create oceans, indicating that Venus has likely been a inhospitable world for its entire history.